Las Vegas shooting: Remembering the fallen

 "If you have ever called or visited our office, she was the perky one that helped direct you to the staff member you needed," wrote Infinity Communications and Consulting CEO Fred Brakeman in a statement announcing the death.

-On Monday, the day after the shooting, the company left the lights out where the young woman would normally sit and instead placed a single candle at her desk, according to the Bakersfield Californian.
+On Monday, the day after the shooting, the company left the lights out where the young woman would normally sit and instead placed a single candle at her desk, the Bakersfield Californian reported.

 Katelynn Cleveland, who worked with Schweitzer, said they had communicated just hours before the deadly shooting.
-The pair talked nearly every day, Cleveland said, especially if one wouldn’t show up for work unexpectedly.
+The pair talked nearly every day, Cleveland said, especially if one didn’t show up for work unexpectedly.

+"It’s the phone call I’ve been waiting for.
+For her to tell me she’s coming home."

 “It’s the phone call I’ve been waiting for.
 For her to tell me she’s coming home,” Cleveland told the newspaper.